-I was born in Chambéry, France and raised between Thessaloniki (Greece) and Nicosia (Cyprus), growing up in a multicultural environment.
+I was born in Chambéry, France and raised between Thessaloniki, Greece and Nicosia, Cyprus, growing up in a multicultural environment.
 I benefited from early musical studies on the piano and subsequently studied drums with Brian Abrahams and mallet percussions with Daniela Ganeva.
-I hold masters degrees from the Trinity College of Music, King’s College London and an Artist Diploma from the State University of New York where I was fortunate to study with Hal Galper, Jon Faddis and John Abercrombie.
-I have been generously supported by the Nicolas Economou Foundation, the State University of New York and Trinity College of Music.
-Aside from maintaining a busy performing and teaching schedule, I have carried out community work in London, first with the Grand Union Orchestra (2007-2009) and later for ReachOut, a mentoring charity.
+I hold masters degrees from the Trinity College of Music and King’s College London, and an Artist Diploma from the State University of New York at Purchase where I was fortunate to study with Hal Galper, Jon Faddis, and John Abercrombie.
+In this process, I have been generously supported by the Nicolas Economou Foundation, the State University of New York, and Trinity College of Music.

-Although I am musician at heart, I recently completed a PhD at the University of Nottingham where I was awarded the Vice-chancellor's Award for Research Excellence and the Leventis Foundation doctoral scholarship.
+I completed my PhD at the University of Nottingham in 2018 where I was awarded the Vice-chancellor's Award for Research Excellence and the Leventis Foundation doctoral scholarship.
 My PhD focused on the life and work of vibraphonist Milt Jackson.
-In 2019 I was awarded the Leverhulme Early Career Fellowship to research spatial navigation in improvising musicians, as well as a Berger-Berger-Carter research fellowship for my work on the Modern Jazz Quartet.
-I am currently a lecturer in music at the University of Manchester where I teach jazz historiography, improvisation, theory and analysis, and on topics in Balkan and popular music(s).
+In 2019 was awarded the Leverhulme Early Career Fellowship to research spatial navigation in improvising musicians, as well as a Berger-Berger-Carter research fellowship for my work on the Modern Jazz Quartet.
+I am a presently a lecturer in jazz studies at the University of Manchester where I teach jazz historiography and criticism, improvisation, theory and analysis, performance, and on topics in Balkan and popular music(s).

 A musician at heart, my research interests are consistently informed by my practice and experience as an improvising percussionist, whether in jazz, Balkan and contemporary music or their fusion.